 If required, you can switch to a custom service provider.
 Simply copy-paste the DNS server address into the empty field.

 You can select a number of domains that have been reserved under policy grounds.
-All of them have been temporarily delegated by IANA for the IDN Evaluation being conducted by ICANN.
+IANA has temporarily delegated all of them for the IDN Evaluation being conducted by ICANN.

 You need to understand the Secure DNS works only when you browse websites using the Edge browser.
 If you use another web browser, it may use the standard DNS technology.
 If you want this extra security across the system/network, you will have to set it up in the Network Preferences.
 The problem is that your OS may not support Secure DNS yet.